Tigers use 3 HRs, Boyd’s 13 K’s to top ChiSox 11-5

 TRAINER’S ROOM

 Tigers: Placed OF JaCoby Jones on the 10-day IL with a lower back strain and recalled OF Reyes from Triple-A Toledo.
 Jones left the first game of Wednesday’s doubleheader in the fifth inning with back spasms.
-Reyes led off and played center field, and finished with two hits and an RBI.
+Reyes led off and played center field, and finished with two hits and an RBI. … After the game, Gardenhire said RHP Victor Alcántara would go on the IL to have oral surgery.

-White Sox: 2B Yolmer Sanchez left the game in third with a lacerated right hand and is day-to-day.
+White Sox: 2B Yolmer Sanchez left the game in third with a lacerated right hand that required three stitches and he is day to day.
 After he singled in the third, Sanchez got hurt when Boyd threw wide to first.
-Sanchez dived back to the bag and Tigers Goodrum had to step over Sanchez awkwardly to catch the ball. … SS Tim Anderson (right high ankle sprain) played catch on Thursday.
+Sanchez dived back to the bag and Goodrum had to step over Sanchez awkwardly to catch the ball and cut him. … SS Tim Anderson (right high ankle sprain) played catch on Thursday.
 There’s no timetable for his return.

 UP NEXT

-Tigers: Host Boston on Friday, but haven’t named a starter to face Red Sox LHP Eduardo Rodriguez (8-4, 4.79).
+Tigers: Host Boston on Friday, but haven’t named a starter to face Red Sox LHP Eduardo Rodriguez (8-4, 4.79 ERA).

-White Sox: Following an off-day Friday, the White Sox send RHP Lucas Giolito (11-2, 2.72) to the mound against the Cubs and LHP Jon Lester (7-6, 3.89) on Saturday in the opener of a two-game series between the crosstown rivals at Guaranteed Rate Field.
+White Sox: Following a day off Friday, the White Sox send RHP Lucas Giolito (11-2, 2.72) to the mound against the Cubs and LHP Jon Lester (7-6, 3.89) on Saturday in the opener of a two-game series between the crosstown rivals at Guaranteed Rate Field.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports